 The Nurse Faculty Loan Program was created to recruit students enrolled in advanced nursing education programs to teaching positions at nursing schools across the country.
 Funded by a grant through the Department of Health and Human Services, the Nurse Faculty Loan Program provides loan debt reduction benefits of up to 85% in exchange for fulfilling a four-year service requirement as an instructor in a school of nursing.
 To participate in the program, recipients must be enrolled in a University of Utah advanced nursing education program and must commit to serving as faculty at a school of nursing following graduation.

 Learn More About the Nursing Faculty Shortage

 Do You Qualify?

 Are you planning to become a faculty member after graduation?
 If so, the Nurse Faculty Loan Program may be for you.
 Review the terms and conditions below.
 Up to 85% of your loan may be forgiven in exchange for fulfilling a 4-year service requirement.
-For the 2010-2011 academic year, money is available for qualified graduate students in an advanced nursing education program to use for tuition, books, conferences, and/or other qualified educational expenses.
+Qualified graduate students in an advanced nursing education program may apply to use the NFLP for tuition, books, conferences, and other qualified educational expenses.